JaredXie/Physics-Notes/README.md

   - [Optical BICs](./Nanophotonics_BICs.md)
   - [Metasurfaces](./Nanophotonics_Metasurfaces.md)
 - Teaching
-  - how to scaffold teaching using visualisation
+  - How to scaffold students using visualisation technology
+  - How teaching practices and resources reflect the Australian Curriculum
   - ...
-Still exploring

 ---
 ## 5. Reflection for Secondary Physics Teaching